thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Building a React JSX user interface

-Let's build a React JSX user interface by refactoring the **Hello world** React application from the previous article into JSX.
+Let's build a React JSX user interface by refactoring the **Hello world** React user interface from the previous article into JSX.

 Unfortunately, you can't serve React JSX to a browser and expect it to parse or execute the code.
 Instead, you'll need the help of a build tool.
 A **build tool** is a program that automates the creation of a functioning application from source code.
 In this case, you'll use a build tool to transpile React JSX code into functioning JavaScript code before it's sent to a browser.